ocpdude/GHES-OCP-ACR/README.md

 ### **OpenShift Actions Runner Controller Setup**
 _Multitenancy on OpenShift via GitHub Apps_
+The following outlines the steps used in the YouTube video PART 3 (https://youtu.be/nVy7mpeaS88)

  With a few changes we can leverage a single ARC controller-manager across multiple orgazations.
 A quick prereq is that the controller must be on version 0.26.0+.
 The initial advantage of this is no having the overhead of multiple controllers and crd's that need to be managed, being our of